rluu/iching/doc/README.txt

      should be set to 'none'.
   e) Click the 'Save' button.

+6)

-6) TODO:  To be continued...
+TODO:  To be continued...
+- Make a Contents directory.
+- Put file Info.plist (.app descriptor file) in it.
+- Make a Contents/MacOS directory with all the executable files.
+- Put file iching.sh (launcher script) in Contents/MacOS
+- Make a Contents/Resources directory with icon file appIcon.icns in it.

 http://chromasoft.blogspot.com/2010/02/building-dmg-installer-for-mac-simple.html